imgproxy/image-servers-benchmark/README.md

 * imagor

 > [!NOTE]
-> If you aren't interested in running the benchmarks yourself, you can find the raw k6 outputs in the [results](results) directory.
+> If you aren't interested in running the benchmarks yourself, you can read our [blog article](https://imgproxy.net/blog/image-processing-servers-benchmark/).
+Also, you can find the raw k6 outputs in the [results](results) directory.

 ## Running the benchmarks